-The crappie is America’s second most popular freshwater game fish and their spawning season is one of the season’s best periods to target them.
+The crappie is America’s second most popular freshwater game fish and their spawning season is one of the year’s best periods to target them.

 But when do crappie spawn, exactly?